UPDATED 9/2023 - Updates are interspersed throughout

 In my case, I have a lesion in my cervical spine (neck) around C1/C2.
 An MS lesion is the result of the immune system attacking the nerves, then the body unsuccessfully attempting to heal the damage, leaving behind a mess of scar tissue.
 The lesion is laterally located on my left side.
 The result is: 1) lots of pain downstream of the C1/C2 nerve, into my left shoulder, arm, and sometimes hand; 2) weakness in my left shoulder, arm, and hand; 3) weakness and loss of control in my left hip and down my left leg, into my foot; 4) burning pain in my right leg and foot.

 There are three approaches I use to minimize pain:

 Consumption of a proper diet also includes eating on a regular schedule.
 I have found that if I skip or even delay a meal, this can significantly increase my pain levels.

 One of the great things about anticonvulsants is that, unlike most medications in a particular category, if one particular agent does not work well for the patient (because of efficacy or side effects), another may offer different results.
-These medications represent a very diverse group of pharmacological agents, classified into sixteen subcategories, each consisting of 1-10 different medications.
+These medications represent a diverse group of pharmacological agents, classified into sixteen subcategories, each consisting of 1-10 medications.